 Various locations throughout the UK

-Merlin passes had to be mentioned.
-These passes are perhaps one of the more expensive available but have such a huge variety of big names Family attractions under one annual pass it’s worth exploring – with local venues such as Warwick Castle, the Sealife Centre, Legoland Discovery Centre Birmingham and now Cadbury World a short distance away there is plenty to explore a stones throw from the Midlands.
+The new Merlin annual pass has to be mentioned.
+These passes are perhaps one of the more expensive available but have such a huge variety of big named Family attractions under one annual pass so it’s worth exploring – with local venues such as Warwick Castle, the Sealife Centre, Legoland Discovery Centre Birmingham and now Cadbury World a short distance away there is plenty to explore a stones throw from the Midlands.
 In addition you can also visit theme parks around the UK including Alton Towers resort, Thorpe Park Resort, Chessington World of Adventures resort various sea life centres around the country and many more.
 For membership options check the website for additional information on the silver pass, gold pass and platinum pass options as there are different dates available for different membership types.

 Various locations throughout the UK